watou/vera-ecobee/index.md

 ## Features ##

 * Monitor thermostat mode, fan mode, current and set point temperatures, humidity level, running states, current event (if any) and current climate.
+* If remote sensors are connected to your Ecobee thermostat, they should appear in the plugin as motion, temperature or humidity sensors, depending on what has been made available from the API.
 * Change HVAC mode and set indefinite holds for temperature set points and fan mode, and allow the program to resume from these holds.
-* Use a QuickSave-like hold event (for Smart thermostats) or SwitchOccupancy event (for EMS thermostats) to set and monitor an "away" state.
+* Set hold events for comfort settings (formerly called climates) or issue SwitchOccupancy events (for EMS thermostats) to set and monitor an "away" state.
 * Perform common functions, such as sending a text message or resuming the program, to an individual thermostat or a group of thermostats.

 <figure>